A35-Marvin/aws-libwebsockets/minimal-examples/ws-client/minimal-ws-client/README.md

 $ ./lws-minimal-ws-client -s localhost -p 7681 -j
 ```

-You can kill and restart the server to confirm the client connection is re-
+You can aws_kill and restart the server to confirm the client connection is re-
 established if done within the backoff period.